KMKfw/kmk_firmware/docs/7_segment_display.md

 # 7 segment display using HT16K33
 want another way to display your current layer?
+At this time is is only avaible using custom hardware but if you want to add it to your board the code is done.

 ## Circuitpython
 this does require the HT16K33 an bus_device library from Adafruit.